 However, we’ll still inspect the overall security features offered by the company.
 Keep scrolling down to learn how PIA VPN keeps you safe online.

-PIA VPN is based in Indiana, which is far from ideal when it comes to privacy and online security.
+PIA VPN is based in Denver, which is far from ideal when it comes to privacy and online security.
 The US is well-known for imposing gag orders and warrants on VPN providers.
-It is also the home of CIA and NSA, as well as a part of the Five Eyes surveillance agreement.
+It is also the home of the CIA and NSA, as well as a part of the Five Eyes surveillance agreement.

 PIA has a strict no-logging policy, which is a reassuring fact to a certain extent.
 However, it can be served a warrant anytime and we wouldn’t even know about it.
 This is a large concern when it comes to US-based VPN providers.
 It’s one of the reasons we highly value better locations for VPN services.